Arrival at the Park Hyatt Melbourne

 After unpacking and settling into our room, we went to check out other parts of the hotel before heading back out for dinner.

 Some views of the Park Club

 After returning to our room, our Diamond amenity had arrived, a decent bottle of Australian Shiraz and some cashews.

 We headed out to dinner near our hotel and settled on Movida, an excellent tapas bar.
 Highly recommended.
 After dinner we walked a bit more before heading back to the hotel since the rain had finally cleared.
-We went back to the Regency Club to see what their evening offering was since we had to depart before breakfast was served in the morning.
+We went back to the Regency Club to check out the evening offering.
+This would be our last chance, since we have to depart before breakfast is served in the morning.

 Evening selections in the Regency Club

 At night the elevator lobby switches from Park Hyatt classy to bold colors more typical of W.

 In all, it was a nice stay at the Park Hyatt Melbourne.
 I would recommend it for anyone visiting Melbourne.
 Its slightly removed from the hustle of the CBD, but its very close, and would be an easy walk to most places downtown.